 Business Intelligence (BI) addresses all the challenges, through comprehensive indicator analysis on equipment management & maintenance.
 Each department’s equipment inventory status and operability information is available, which is helpful for equipment allocation planning and improving work efficiency.

 BI is a state of the art Business Intelligence tool that provides a powerful tool to analyze the port and terminal performance.
-Port and Terminal Productivity deals with the efficient use of labor, equipment, and land.
+Port and Terminal Productivity deal with the efficient use of labor, equipment, and land.
 BI provides powerful means to measure the efficiency of the use of these three resources.

 These measures can be divided into production, productivity, utilization and service measures.
 BI utilizes integrated data from Terminal Operating System (like NAVIS) and ERP and uses graphically rich data visualization tools like dashboards and cubes features to clearly and accurately illustrate the business results and facilitates root cause and impact analysis